danielcieslinski/danielcieslinski/README.md

 ### About
-Doing art as TV Man and asking some essential question about the nature of our existance
+Doing art as TV Man and asking some essential question about the nature of our existance i guess.

 ### Questions i want answers to